 Understanding UNOFFICIAL Visits

-Over the past year and a half, I have been interviewing 65 college coaches, athletic directors, NCAA staff, and other admissions staff for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
+Over the past year and a half, I have been interviewing 65 college coaches, athletic directors, NCAA staff, and other admissions staff for my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
 The vast majority of these athletic professionals have direct impact on scholarship decisions for high school student-athletes who want to play at the next level.
 Almost every single one of them addressed in their interviews the importance of making a campus visit prior to committing to a college.
 Having been a college coach myself for 14 years at the NCAA Division I, II, and NAIA levels, I would agree that campus visits, whether unofficial or official, can be very advantageous for a prospective student-athlete and their family.

 If you are seriously interested in pursuing your sport in college, it is highly recommended to visit a lot of college campuses early in your high school career.
 It allows you to compare campus facilities, gain a better understanding of the admissions process, meet with various faculty in your potential academic major(s), and see up-close the demands of being a college student.